Basic Prompting Techniques

 Examples

-Direct instruction for sentiment analysis
+Direct instruction for code analysis

 One-Shot Prompting